alastria/alastria-node/README.md

 You'll need at least a host/node to interact with the network, please read the technical requirements for it.

 ---

+## Monitoring

+RedT dashboard is at https://alastria-netstats2.planisys.net:8443/login , user alastria, pass alastria In order for your Node to be listed here please run geth with following options:

+* --metrics --pprof --pprof.addr=0.0.0.0

+and open port 6060 to IP address 185.180.8.152

+---

 - :sunglasses: _ - Please, consider installing Quorum node following [this guide](https://github.com/alastria/alastria-node-quorum/).